Tetrax-10/letterboxd-bio/index.md

 <br>

-**Note:** My ratings are a wild ride, highs and lows based on how the film vibes with my mood.
-A masterpiece might get snubbed if I’m in a funk, while a mediocre flick could soar if it hits me in the feels at just the right time.
+**Note:** My ratings and reviews are heavily influenced by my **mood**.
+A masterpiece might get a lower rating if I’m in a funk, while a mediocre flick could receive higher praise if it resonates with me emotionally at the right time.

 ## Links